Aylamccarthy/All-About-Pokemon/README.md

 ### Color Scheme

-The website uses a pallete of pastel colors generated from https://coolors.co/generate.
+The website used a pallete of pastel colors generated from https://coolors.co/generate.
 This is intentional choice to complement the bright and colorful world of Pokémon.

 ![Color Palette](assets/images/colorscheme.png)